-Your endodontist diagnoses and provides treatment based on his or her professional judgment and not on the cost of that care.
+Your endodontist diagnoses and provides treatment based on professional clinical judgment and not on what treatment is covered (or not covered) by your insurance carrier.
 Some employers or insurance plans exclude coverage for necessary treatment as a way to reduce their costs.
-Your plan may not include this particular treatment or procedure, although your endodontist deemed the treatment necessary.
+Your plan may not include this particular treatment or procedure, although the doctor may deem the treatment necessary.

 4. How do I know what my payment portion will be if my insurance does not cover the entire fee?

 Your payment portion will vary according to the UCR of your plan, your maximum allowable benefit and other factors.
 Ultimately, the patient portion is not known until the insurance carrier pays the claim.

 5. How do I understand my Explanation of Benefits (EOB)?